[campaign] exclusive

 Ideally, you design your visuals at the same time you build your verbal identity.
 That way, you make sure to create cohesive branded storytelling.
 Especially for your website, this step is important: When illustrations match and strengthen your headline and speak to your audience in the same voice, you will significantly increase user experience.
 Vice versa, if the wording of your call to action establishes a direct relationship with its design, it will be more appealing to users.

-3. Case Studies: A deep dive into industry-leading examples
+3. Verbal identity examples: A deep dive into industry-leading examples

 3.1.
 Mailchimp: Businesses talk, but with a wink